exasol/public-knowledgebase/Support-and-Services/ticket-priorities.md

 Examples:

-- Database requests (Queries) cause an Error, but there is no direct impact on the general availability of the database.
+"- Database requests (Queries) cause an Error, but there is no direct impact on the general availability of the database" "- Rransaction errors"
-- Rransaction errors.
-- A database server error leads to a loss of cluster redundancy.
+"- A database server error leads to a loss of cluster redundancy"

 ## Minor